CleverMNL/Under_The_Hood/Forensics_notebook/Discrete Cosine Transform.md

 These blocks are then operated on (the math is applied), by multiplying the pixel values by a set of cosine functions.
 Once the operation is completed, the image data transitions from a spatial "domain" of pixel values, to a frequency "domain" of coefficient representing different frequencies).

 The reason why things are simpler as frequencies is thanks to the fact that information is just an electrical signal/pulse (electrons moving).
 A binary is just electricity on or off (1 or 0).
-This is covered in more detail and explained simply in another note; [[Binary]] and [[Capturing Lightning]].
+This is covered in more detail and explained simply in another note; [[Boolean]] and [[Capturing Lightning]].

 The next step in DCT is to 'quantize'.
 This is the primary step in actually reducing the image file size since the previous steps were more meant to prepare the file for this process.
 Since the image is now in a frequency domain (coefficients representing different frequencies), it is ready to be quantized.
 A matrix is used to determine how much to reduce each coefficient.
 Coefficients representing low frequencies (important for overall image structure) are typically kept with higher precision, while coefficients representing high frequencies (fine details) can be reduced more.